-For me, this little cave the best photo spot in Petra.
+For me, this little cave is the best photo spot in Petra.

 Google Maps coordinates: 30.337984, 35.430092

 Behind the cave, you’d see some signs showing the way to the best view in the world.
-Following the path would get you up on a hill where you’d have a panoramic view of the insanely beautiful area around.
+Following the path will get you up on a hill where can enjoy a panoramic view of the insanely beautiful area around.